Benefits of Outsourcing Payroll

 For the employer, payroll errors can cause fines and penalties for improperly calculated tax obligations.
-Generally speaking, business owners aren't experts in the complicated world of government tax regulations.
-At the same time, they're legally responsible for any cases of misrepresentation or a failure to accurately report employment taxes to federal and state government agencies.
+Generally, business owners are not experts in government tax regulations.
+At the same time, they may be legally responsible for cases of misrepresentation or a failure to accurately report employment taxes to federal and state government agencies.

 These mistakes can lead to audits and penalties — situations no business wants or needs.
-According to the IRS, more than 1.8 million tax returns were audited in 2016 for businesses with income between $200,000 and $1 million, and 978,564 businesses were assessed civil penalties.
+According to the IRS, audits on 1,014,090 businesses resulted in the assessment of civil penalties totaling over $3.4 billion in fiscal year 2022.
 Even if these errors are caught before they are submitted, they can still cause countless hours of reprocessing employee paychecks and tax returns.

-Given all of these complicated tasks and the potential for mistakes, processing payroll on your own can cost you more in the long run than what you may save initially.
+Given these complicated tasks and the potential for mistakes, processing payroll on your own can cost you more overall than what you may save initially with a DIY solution.

 Payroll processing is a complex and potentially risky business operation.
-Even with trusted partners, there is always a risk of identity theft, embezzlement, or tampering with company records for personal gain..
+Even with trusted partners, there is a risk of identity theft, embezzlement, or tampering with company records for personal gain.

 Outsourcing payroll to a stable, experienced provider can offer a "safe haven" for your confidential payroll data.
-In addition to redundant backup and multiple server locations, a quality payroll provider invests in state-of-the-art systems for storing and protecting data, simply because it's part of the service provided to clients.
+In addition to redundant backup and multiple server locations, a quality payroll provider invests in state-of-the-art systems for storing and protecting data because they understand the importance of security to clients.

-Businesses understand how critical compliance is in their operations, and 52% of Paychex poll respondents* agreed, noting that peace of mind with regulations is very important.
-Whether you have three employees or 30, having to track every employee's pay rate, hours, and employee status can be stressful and can possibly lead to inaccuracies.
+Businesses understand how critical compliance is in their operations, but it can be a time-consuming process.
+Whether you have three employees or 30, having to track every employee's pay rate, hours, and employee status can be stressful and can lead to inaccuracies.
 Additionally, understanding employee deductions for federal, state, and local taxes — as well as programs like Social Security and Medicare — can be challenging.
-These taxes must be set up correctly before employees are initially paid.
+These taxes must be set up correctly before employees are paid.

-When you outsource payroll, you can simplify these processes and streamline all your employee and payroll information.
-Although business owners are ultimately responsible for meeting payroll accuracy and tax filing requirements, having a provider on hand often helps them feel more confident about staying up-to-date on regulations.
+When you outsource payroll, you can simplify these processes and streamline your employee and payroll information.
+Surveyed businesses that leverage a technology-based payroll solution report considerable time savings*: 37% of businesses surveyed saved between 60 and 120 hours annually in preparing and filing taxes.
+Although business owners are ultimately responsible for meeting payroll accuracy and tax filing requirements, having a provider on hand often helps them feel more confident about staying up to date on regulations.
 Government rules and regulations often change, and small business owners can’t always stay on top of the latest requirements.
-Professional payroll providers, on the other hand, are obligated to stay current with rules, regulations, and changes in tax rates for all geographic locations.
+Professional payroll providers, on the other hand, are focused on staying current with rules, regulations, and changes in tax rates for all geographic locations.

 A professional payroll company employs individuals who know payroll processing inside and out.
-These individuals specialize in the complexities of payroll processing and taxes, as well as compliance with government regulations.
-It's what they're trained to do and part of the guaranteed service they provide.
+These individuals specialize in the complexities of payroll processing and taxes.
+It's what they're trained to do and part of the service they provide.